Female Reproductive System To Label

 • Luteinizing Hormone (LH): Triggers ovulation and the formation of the corpus luteum.

-• Estrogen: Promotes the thickening of the uterine lining and plays a crucial role in the development of secondary sexual characteristics.
+• Estrogen: Promotes the thickening of the uterine lining and makes a real difference in the development of secondary sexual characteristics.

 • Progesterone: Maintains the uterine lining and prepares the body for pregnancy.